michellebodart/hash-table-exercise/README.md

 ## Activity ##

-For this activity you will write the `insert` method for the two different hash tables (`SeparateChainingTable` and `OpenAddressingTable`).
+For this activity you will write the `insert` method for the two different hash tables (`SeparateChainingTable` and `LinearProbingTable`) within the `hashtables` directory.

 All this needs to do is insert the key into the table in the correct location.
 It does _not_ need to handle the case where the key already exists (that is optional).  **Assume that the user will never insert the same key twice.**